Step 2: Publishing Tank State Output via JointState Topics¶

 target_link_libraries(RttJointStatePublisher ${roscpp_LIBRARIES})

-If the build is successful, add RttJointStatePublisher to the simulation project as Introducing the controller in step 1.
+Once the build succeeds, add RttJointStatePublisher to the simulation project as described in Introducing the Controller from Step 1.

-Since the simple controller can be used in multiple combinations, you can configure the item tree as follows.
+Since simple controllers can be used in combination, configure the item tree as:

 + World